pretenders/pretenders/README.rst

 headers, or by using an alternative HTTP port to the one used for mocking.

 Implementation is based on http.server.HTTPServer

+A client library will be provided to simplify interacting with the server.

 fakers.smtp - SMTP server
 -------------------------